-The exact cause of cherry angiomas is unknown, but there may be a
+The exact cause of cherry angiomas is unknown, but there may be

-to be a link between cherry angiomas and age.
+There also appears to be a link between cherry angiomas and age.

 increase in size and number with age.

 If you notice any changes in the way a cherry angioma looks,

-doctor can rule out serious conditions, such as skin cancer.
+able to rule out serious conditions, such as skin cancer.

 Your doctor may decide to do a biopsy, which involves removing

-You probably won’t need to have a cherry angioma treated, but you
+You probably won’t need to have a cherry angioma treated, but

 This surgical method of treatment involves burning the angioma

 by using an electric current delivered by a tiny probe.
 For this procedure, you

-of your body from the electricity.
+of your body from a surge of electricity.

 This procedure involves freezing the angioma with liquid

-a quick and relatively easy procedure.
-You only need one treatment session for
+You often only need one treatment session for cryosurgery to

-chance of infection compared to other types of surgeries.
+infection compared to other types of interventions.

 This type of surgery involves using a pulsed dye laser (PDL) to